 A feeding gastrostomy tube may be necessary to ensure your little one receives all of the essential nutrients they need if they have difficulty eating or digesting food.
-With the help of the compassionate physicians at California Pediatric Surgical Group in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices, you can feel confident that your child will receive the quality care they need.
+With the help of the compassionate physicians at California Pediatric Surgical Group in Santa Barbara, and Ventura, California, offices, you can feel confident that your child will receive the quality care they need.
 Click the online scheduler to book your child’s feeding tube exam or call the location nearest you directly to speak with a team member.

 A feeding gastrostomy tube, also known as a G-tube, is a treatment that helps deliver nutrition directly to your child's stomach.
 The gastrostomy tube itself is surgically placed into your child’s stomach during a minimally invasive surgical procedure.

 Feeding gastrostomy tubes are necessary for a wide variety of health problems in children.
 Your dedicated physician at California Pediatric Surgical Group may recommend this procedure if your child has any of the following conditions:

 In some cases, doctors recommend a feeding gastrostomy tube if your child has extreme problems taking necessary medications.

 Before your child undergoes a G-tube placement, your surgeon at California Pediatric Surgical Group conducts comprehensive evaluations, labs, and imaging tests.
 Your pediatric surgeon counsels you about everything you need to know and may have you meet with a pediatric dietician beforehand so you know how to manage your child’s feeding gastrostomy tube at home.

 Placing the feeding tube requires your child to go under general anesthesia.
 Your surgeon can perform the procedure a few different ways, depending on your child’s needs.